 - Your age.

-- Annual mileage.
+- Your annual mileage.

-- The area where you live.
+- Where you live.

-- Claims, incidents and motoring convictions.
+- Any claims, incidents and motoring convictions you may have.